 A print job follows a path through the Print Server.
 The job is submitted by the client to a destination/queue (e.g., d1prn) where an associated model (e.g., m1) defines the processing that must be done to the job (e.g., ASCII to PostScript conversion).
-An associated logpath (e.g., 11) determines how job reporting is done.
+The syslog determines how job reporting is done.
 The end of the path is an I/O port (e.g., PRN) where data passes through to an attached printer.